fellesverkstedet/fabricatable-machines/theory/README.md

 # The actual doing

 ### Sourcing part and materials:
-* Co ops – buy together for discounts and efficiency *(if a fab lab stock necessary parts and materials, the threshold for people to starting to building their own machines gets much lower)*
+* Co ops – buy together for discounts and efficiency *(if a fab lab stock necessary parts and materials, the threshold for people to start to building their own machines gets much lower)*
 * By from source - find factory webshops
 * By locally if the vendors don't suck
 * Consider registering your own company – gives purchases almost half price in many countries *(no VAT and reduced tax)*